-- provide guidance for the development of a library component for the First Year Seminar experience through collaboration between librarians and faculty
+- provide guidance for the development of a library component for the First-Year Seminar experience through collaboration between librarians and faculty; and

-- begin the process of building a student’s skills and cognitive abilities for effective and efficient use of print and electronic resources as the starting point a larger multi-year program to progressively build academic research competency and critical thinking skills based on the Association of College & Research Libraries information literacy guidelines
+- begin the process of building a student’s skills and cognitive abilities for effective and efficient use of print and electronic resources as the starting point for a larger multi-year program to progressively build academic research competency and critical thinking skills based on the Association of College & Research Libraries Information Literacy Competency Standards for Higher Education.

-Learning Outcome 1: The student is acquainted with Hoover Library and has a basic understanding of the physical arrangement of materials and library services.
+Learning Outcome 1: The student is acquainted with Hoover Library through an online tour or during orientation and has a very basic understanding of the physical arrangement of materials and library services.

-a.
-The student knows the location of service points and equipment.
+- The student knows the location of service points of the library.

-b.
-The student will be able to identify the hours on the library’s website.
+- The student will be able to identify the hours on the library’s web site.

-c.
-The student will be introduced to, and able to locate, the library’s subject guides, research databases and catalog.
+- The student will be introduced to, and able to locate, the library’s subject guides, research databases, and catalog.